Traffic Light System Examples

 Prediction consistent with grassland crop groups

-FOIs that are found to be consistent with the claim by crop-group classification, similarity or distance markers don't get assignment green yet.
-Additional requirement is that they are mowed as well.
+FOIs that are found to be consistent with the claim by crop-group classification, similarity or distance markers don't get a green assignment yet.
+An additional requirement is that they are mowed as well.
 Since claims can and are wrong, and among FOIs that enter this scenario are also fields cultivating annual crops, where mowing is not expected, we need to split FOIs into two groups.
-First group (follows the YES branch) consists of FOIs that are predicted to grow grass, clover, grass-clover mixtures, or are permanent meadows.
-The second one (following the NO branch) consist of FOIs that are predicted to grow some other annual crop on arable land.
+The first group (follows the YES branch) consists of FOIs that are predicted to grow grass, clover, grass-clover mixtures, or are permanent meadows.
+The second one (following the NO branch) consists of FOIs that are predicted to grow some other annual crop on arable land.

 (Pixel) Mowing detected